inyoungcho/presentations/modules/lecture-docker-security-intro-overview/slides.md

 Each container also gets its own `network stack`, meaning that a container does not get privileged access to the sockets or interfaces of another container.

-You can add an extra layer of safety by enabling AppArmor, SELinux, GRSEC, or your favorite hardening solution.

 More details in this page: https://docs.docker.com/engine/security/security/